PBRjr/obsidian-eberron-notes/Misc Files/Statblocks.md

 _**Bite.** Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 10 (2d6 + 3) slashing damage plus 3 (1d6) acid damage.
 If the target is a Large or smaller creature, it is [grappled](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Grappled) (escape DC 13).
 Until this grapple ends, the ankheg can bite only the [grappled](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Grappled) creature and has advantage on attack rolls to do so.

-_**Acid Spray (Recharge 6).**_ The ankheg spits acid in a line that is 30 feet long and 5 feet wide, provided that it has no creature [grappled](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Grappled).
-Each creature in that line must make a DC 13 Dexterity saving throw, taking 10 (3d6) acid damage on a failed save, or half as much damage on a successful one.
+_**Acid Spray (Recharge 6).**_ The ankheg spits acid up to 30 ft away, creating a 10 ft/10 ft large pool, provided that it has no creature [grappled](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Grappled).
+Each creature in the area when it lands or at the start of its turn must make a DC 13 Dexterity saving throw, taking 10 (3d4) acid damage on a failed save, or half as much damage on a successful one.

+*Villain Actions*
+***Bloody Rage.*** When reduced to half of it's health or less, the ankheg lashes out in a rage, causing acid to seep from its pores.
+The area immediately surrounding it becomes covered.
+Then, the ankheg burrows underground, and can move up to 30 ft.